bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step6.md

 <strong>"A docker file is a text file that the Docker engine understands to automatically build an image by reading the file.
 The Dockerfile consists of all the commands a user would call to assemble the desired image."</strong>
 <br>
 <br>
-Let’s go ahead and create a Dockerfile inside the newly centos folder.
+Let’s go ahead and create a Dockerfile inside the newly created centos folder.
 <br>
 For your reference, we have already created a ready Dockerfile in the ~/test directory.
 We will copy that file into the centos folder using the following command:<br>
-<br>Delete the old Dockerfile before you copy the new Dockerfile by executing the below command
+<br>Delete the existing Dockerfile before you copy the new Dockerfile by executing the below command
 <br>`rm -rf ~/Source/CDH/image/centos/Dockerfile`{{execute}}<br>
 <br>
 copy the Dockerfile into the centos folder using the following command: